Are you hoping to head to the Alps this year? We interviewed Rob Greenwood (alpine climber) to find out what he has gained from his alpine exploits.

 Rob is an accomplished all round climber and has had many alpine adventures.
 Recently we held a competition on Facebook asking which one question you would ask an alpine expert.
 Here are Rob's answers to the top ten questions:

 Why do people move together on steep non glaciated snow?
 When it’s un-protectable and not too difficult to climb, could one person actually hold the fall when their partner slips without a belay?

 In short the answer is speed: moving together saves time, saving time means saving weight, and carrying less stuff makes things easier.
 Obviously there is an associated risk of moving together this way and it is difficult to give a definite yes/no answer as to whether a fall could be held as there are so many factors at play.
 My advice would be only to enter such an environment after you feel like you and your climbing partner have the relevant competency and experience to do so.
 At the end of the day it comes down to judgement - if it doesn't feel right, don't do it.

 The BMC Alpine Essentials DVD has a whole chapter on moving together.
 Where there are no running belays for the rope to go through, as on steep snow, then climbers would be best to have a short length of tight rope between them.

-If you had to spend a week in a snow cave in crap weather conditions wishing you were out on the hill, who would you rather spend it with: Shauna Coxsey, Hazel Findlay, Leah Crane or Niall Grimes?
+If you had to spend a week in a snow cave in bad weather conditions wishing you were out on the hill, who would you rather spend it with: Hazel Findlay or Niall Grimes?